erlendjd/constosocoffee/README.md

 ## Website hosting

 Contoso Coffee wants to host a globally accessible website.
 They want their users to be able to access a local server.
 Therefore I deployed two websites, one in East US for the US users and one in UK South for their UK users.
 To route the users to their local server I placed a Traffic Manager in front of the websites utulizing the Performance routing method.
+With the Traffic Manager users accessing the website are automatically routed to the closest web app based on the Traffic Managers latency table.

 ![Website Diagram](./Diagrams/Websites.jpg)

+For more info on Performance routing method go to: https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods#performance-traffic-routing-method

 ## Contoso Coffee data storage